Daniel Steres: LA Galaxy

 Steres and the Galaxy opened the 2019 season on March 2, with Steres scoring to help the Galaxy beat the Chicago Fire 2–1.
 On April 5, Steres scored in a 2–0 win against the Whitecaps, a performance that saw him named to the MLS Team of the Week.
-Steres made 30 appearances and scored 3 goals in the regular season, helping LA finish 5th in the West, returning to the playoffs following a 2 year absence.
+Steres made 30 appearances and scored 3 goals in the regular season, helping LA finish 5th in the West, returning to the playoffs following a 2-year absence.
 Steres played the full match in both of the Galaxy's playoff games as they reached the Conference Semifinals, where they lost 5–3 to LAFC.
 On December 12, 2019, Steres signed a new contract with the Galaxy.

 On August 29, 2020, Steres scored to help give the Galaxy a 3–2 win over California Clásico rivals San Jose Earthquakes.
 In a shortened season due to the COVID-19 pandemic, Steres appeared in 20 out of a possible 23 games (all starts) and scored once.
 The Galaxy finished the season 10th in the Western Conference, missing out on the playoffs.

 Steres started the first 8 games of the 2021 season, but had to be subbed off due to a leg injury on June 19 in the first 10 minutes of a 2–1 loss to Seattle Sounders FC.
 He returned to the field on July 17, coming on as a late substitute in a 1–2 loss to Vancouver.
 Steres made the Team of the Week following his performance on September 11, where he picked up an assist and made multiple big plays defensively in a 1–1 draw against the Rapids.
 He ended the season with 18 appearances and 2 assists as the Galaxy finished 8th in the West, failing to qualify for the playoffs for the second straight season.

 Houston Dynamo

 On December 12, 2021, Steres was traded to the Houston Dynamo in exchange for a third-round pick in the 2022 MLS SuperDraft.
 He made his Dynamo debut on February 27, 2022, playing the full 90 in a 0–0 draw against Real Salt Lake.
 He scored his first goal for the Dynamo on August 13 in a 3–2 loss to CF Montréal.
 The following week he picked up his first assist for Houston, laying the ball off for Sebastián Ferreira 5 minutes into stoppage time to salvage a 1–1 draw against the Colorado Rapids.
 Steres ended the regular season with 18 appearances, 2 goals, and 1 assist as Houston finished 13th in the Western Conference, failing to qualify for the playoffs.
 On November 3, Steres and the Dynamo agreed to a contract through 2024, with an option for 2025.
+Houston declined his contract option following the 2025 season.